box/box-python-sdk-gen/docs/folder_metadata.md

 - template_key `str`
   - The name of the metadata template
   - Used as `template_key` in path `path` of the API call
+- headers `DeleteFolderMetadataByIdHeadersArg`
+  - Used as headers for the API call

+### Returns

+This function returns a value of type `None`.

+Returns an empty response when the metadata is successfully deleted.